The 9845 Utilities Project

 Getfile Receives an arbitrary file from the GPIB bus.

-Ima2hpi Does the transformation from IMA disk images (esp. derived from TD0 images via Teledisk) back to hpi disc images (raw binary image format).
+Ima2hpi Does the transformation from IMA disk images (esp. derived from TD0 images via Teledisk) back to hpi disk images (raw binary image format).
 Can be used together with Sergey Erokhin's Teledisk TDCVT unpacker and Dietmar Harlos's FDI2IMA utility in order to reproduce clean generic binary images from Teledisk archives.

 Imggen Generates image file filled with 256-byte-block test pattern of arbitrary size.
 Quite useful for many test applications.